radius-project/blog/scripts/blog-prompt.md

 - Avoid repetitive summaries or conclusions that restate what was already covered

 Structure:
+- Start immediately with content - do NOT include a title or heading since the Hugo frontmatter already provides the title
 - Direct introduction stating what's new in this release
 - Technical summary of key features with implementation details and code examples demonstrating usage within the key features.
-Call out breaking changes within the features if applicable.
+Call out breaking changes within the features if applicable and not in a separate section.
 - Conclude with this standard "Learn more and Get Involved" section:

 ## Learn more and Get Involved